25 Facts About Mold Most People Do Not Know About

 • allergies

-Although it does not kill people, it does weaken their immune system enough for more deadly diseases to set in, take hold, and finish the job.
+Although it does not kill people, it does weaken their immune system enough for more deadly diseases to set in, take hold.
 As such, they declared mold an official health hazard.

 19. Can easily be contained